 Motorcycle Dash Cam vs GoPro Action Camera

-When recording your motorcycle rides, you'll often choose between dedicated motorcycle dash cams and GoPro action cameras.
-Both have their strengths, but they serve very different purposes.
+If you're looking to record your motorcycle rides, you'll often find yourself choosing between dedicated motorcycle dash cams and GoPro action cameras.
+Both types of camera have their strengths, but they serve very different purposes.

 Purpose-Built Motorcycle Dash Cam